mapproxy/mapproxy/doc/seed.rst

 The tool can seed one or more polygon or BBOX areas for each cached layer.

-MapProxy does not seed the image pyramid level by level, but traverses the pyramid depth-first, from bottom to top.
+MapProxy does not seed the tile pyramid level by level, but traverses the tile pyramid depth-first, from bottom to top.
 This is optimized to work `with` the caches of your operating system and geospatial database, and not against.

 mapproxy-seed